fluxury/fluxury/README.md

 ## The Gist

-This library adds 2 functions to Facebook's flux implementation to guide you into the `(state, action) -> state` pattern.
-This library forks Flux 2.0.2.
+This library forks Flux 2.0.2; pushing you into the (state, action) -> state pattern.

-This library is similar to Reflux and Redux except that this library doesn't try to eliminate the dispatcher concept.

-This Flux flavor adds a surface area of 2 new functions:
+This Flux fork focuses around 2 functions:

   - dispatch(action) or dispatch(type, data)
   - createStore(name, actionHandler, selectors) or createStore(name, defaultValue, actionHandler, selectors)

-You may see that this is compatible with Redux.
+It is compatible with Redux.
 Please see [Fluxury-Redux](https://github.com/FunctionFoundry/fluxury-redux) for integration.

-Enjoy!

 ## API Reference